WebOfTrust/signify/protocol.md

 ### Group Keys
-The Group Key algorithm is a special key generation algorith for distributed group multisig AIDs that does not manage and keys at all.
-Instead this algoritm allows for the specification of an AID of one of the other three types to be the "local" participant in a distributed group multisig AID.
+The Group Key algorithm is a special key generation algorithm for distributed group multisig AIDs that does not manage and keys at all.
+Instead this algorithm allows for the specification of an AID of one of the other three types to be the "local" participant in a distributed group multisig AID.

 All signing operations must be performed on the Signify Client on behalf of the "local" AID for this Signify Client indexed based on the local AID's location in both the signing key list and the rotation key list.